openspending/community.openspending.org/resources/osi/openbudgetoakland.md

 offered to [present the project at city hall](https://twitter.com/openbudgetOAK/status/329667951265472512/photo/1).

+<iframe width='700' height='400' src='http://openspending.org/oakland-adopted-budget-fy-2011-13-expenditures/embed?widget=treemap&state=%7B%22drilldowns%22%3A%5B%22department%22%2C%22unit%22%2C%22child-fund%22%5D%2C%22year%22%3A2012%2C%22cuts%22%3A%7B%7D%7D&width=700&height=400' frameborder='0'></iframe>

 ## Technological setup and challenges

 The first budget of Oakland was accessed in July 2012 as a 350 page PDF-file, which was copy-pasted into a coherent spreadsheet and an almost-interactive pie chart at a [one-day](http://codeforoakland.org/meet-our-2012-winning-apps) hackathon.
-The process delivered the direct conclusion, that “accessing Oakland city budget data isn’t easy, and even once you have data, it isn’t immediately clear how it can be shared in a way that helps people.”
+The process delivered the direct conclusion, that:
+>“accessing Oakland city budget data isn’t easy, and even once you have data, it isn’t
+> immediately clear how it can be shared in a way that helps people.”

 The small volunteer team at Open Budget Oakland built the site within a few months of 2013 based on OpenSpending technology adding two new